i582/nocolor-phpstorm/README.md

 <!-- Plugin description -->
 PhpStorm plugin that allows the IDE to understand the [concept of colors](https://github.com/i582/phpcolor/blob/master/docs/concept_of_colors.md) for PHP.

+### Features

+- Quick jump to the rule in the palette;
+- Autocomplete color names;
+- Color checks;
+- Rules checks;
+- Tips and checks associated with the special color `remover`.

 <!-- Plugin description end -->

 See [NoColor](https://github.com/i582/phpcolor) tool.